-There is no question that the Power Decals are super cool and the possibilities are endless if it could only be licensed and distributed on a major scale. +Daymond John confidently knows he is the only Shark that has the connections and experience to make this a successful deal for all parties involved.
+There is no question the Power Decals is a good idea, and the possibilities are endless licensed and distributed on a major scale. +Daymond John confidently knows he's the only Shark having the connections and experience to make this a successful deal for all parties involved.

-John's offer is one of the more complex offers ever made on the Shark Tank Show which almost comes out effortlessly as he lays down the details.
+John's offer is one of the more complex proposals ever seen on the Shark Tank Show as he lays down the details.

-Daymond first starts out by saying he is not interested in the generation 1 Power decals with the wire's, he's only interested in the wireless powered decals.
-They need the $100k for licensing agreement's and he will issue his Brands immediately.
-Daymond says he will manufacture and ship the products on all large scale wholesale orders and give them unlimited financing.
+Daymond first starts out by saying he's not interested in the generation 1 Power decals with the wire's, he's only interested in the wireless powered decals.
+Daymond says he'll manufacture and ship the products on all large scale wholesale orders and give them unlimited financing.
 This offer completely steps up the company's growth projections and eliminates the first round and immediately into the second round.
 For this, Daymond John wants 75% of the Power Decal Business.
 George looks a little bewildered by how fast John just laid out the details to his offer when it goes to a commercial.

-Daymond says they will never have to look for another investor because he will finance the business going forward.
+Daymond says they'll never have to look for another investor because he will finance the business going forward.
 This alone has tremendous value all by itself, but 75% of the company?
-Realising that they are also under contract with ABC for 5% of the business for being featured on the Shark Tank, Podd asks if they can counter John's offer.
+Realizing they're also under contract with ABC for 5% of the business for being featured on the Shark Tank, Podd asks if they can counter John's offer.

-George Podd ups the ante by saying they would like to recoup their initial investment of $750k and have money to live on.
-It appears they may of sank a little too much into the Power Decal Business but it might not of been the best card to play at the time.
+George Podd ups the ante saying they'd like to recoup their initial investment of $750k and have money to live on.
+It appears they may have sunk a little too much into the Power Decal Business, but it might not have been the best card to play at the time.
 John immediately picks up on this as Podd counters with 51%.
-He almost looks stunned, but the knock out was yet to come.
+He almost looks stunned, but the knockout was yet to come.
 George then says the 51% is not for the $100k they came in asking for, but for $750k so they can recoup their entire investment.
-If I didn't know any better Daymond just bit down on a sour piece of candy with a look of pure amazement.
-If this would of been a questionable product, the answer would of been an easy one at that point, but John already could see huge possibilities if he could control the outcome of the company.
+If I didn't know any better, Daymond just bit down on a sour piece of candy with a look of pure amazement.
+If this had been a questionable product, the answer would have been an easy one at that point, but John already could see tremendous possibilities if he could control the company.

-Daymond Johns new deal with Herjevic is $100k for 70% of the business (what just happened to the other 5%?, oops, to late) and Podd & Schwartz would receive 75% of the profit's until the $750k was paid back.
-Podd still asks for more money upfront but Daymond refuses to budge any further.
+Daymond Johns new deal with Herjevic is $100k for 70% of the business (what just happened to the other 5%? oops, too late) and Podd & Schwartz would receive 75% of the profit's until the $750k was paid back.
+Podd still asks for more money upfront, but Daymond refuses to budge any further.
 They finally accept the deal.